cesarcsaenz/osticket-postinstall/README.md

 </p>
 <br>

-- I created 3 SLAs (SEV-A, SEV-B, SEV-C) with varying severity and deadlines to solving issues.
+- Create 3 SLAs (SEV-A, SEV-B, SEV-C) with varying severity and deadlines to solving issues.
 - SEV-A is considered the most pressent issues that may severely impact the business operations.
-Thus I set its SLA to 1 hour.
+Set its SLA to 1 hour.
 </p>
 <img src="https://i.imgur.com/jY4Ybid.png" height="50%" width="50%" alt="New SLA configuration"/>
 </p>